EagleTw/markdown_notes/PrePhD/ProgressLog.md

 DBT 其中一種技巧叫 Region Formation Technique (RFT) - Region formation is the process of dividing the binary code into segments or blocks, referred to as regions, based on certain criteria.

 - **Question 1:** What are the contributions?

   - **Answer:**
     1. Show that it is possible to perform a high-quality translation of RISC-V binaries to x86 and ARM
     2. Compare the performance of their SBT with performance of other RISC-V emulators and argue that **there is a lot of room for performce improvements.**

-- **Question 2:**

 - **Related work**

   - OpenISA
   - RISC-V Emulators
     - Spike (RISC-V Foundation)